-Although many courts have issued orders that mandate the blanket tolling of the time periods set forth under the STA, as discussed above, some courts, like the U.S. District Court for the Middle District of Tennessee, have issued orders that explicitly provide that defendants who object to the courts' decisions to toll the time periods under the STA may move for reconsideration in their respective, individual cases.[28]
+Although many courts have issued orders that mandate the blanket tolling of the time periods set forth under the STA, as discussed above, some courts, like the Middle District of Tennessee, have issued orders that explicitly provide that defendants who object to the courts' decisions to toll the time periods under the STA may move for reconsideration in their respective, individual cases.
 Allowing for such individual case consideration is a preferred approach.

 Nevertheless, some courts that follow this approach may risk inviting additional errors.
-For example, the U.S. District Court for the District of Nebraska's order expressly states that the "failure of any defendant to object ... will be deemed a waiver of any right to later claim the time should not have been excluded under the Speedy Trial Act."
-[29] This provision stands in tension with the U.S. Supreme Court's holding that a defendant cannot prospectively waive his or her rights under the Speedy Trial Act.
-[30]
+For example, the District of Nebraska's order expressly states that the "failure of any defendant to object ... will be deemed a waiver of any right to later claim the time should not have been excluded under the Speedy Trial Act."
+This provision stands in tension with the U.S. Supreme Court's holding that a defendant cannot prospectively waive his or her rights under the Speedy Trial Act.